 Faro Boutique Hotel is a super stylish boutique hotel, located only a short walk from the Old Town.
 The hotel has a really fine design, and bright and modern rooms make it a perfect for all types of visitors.
 Some rooms have a furnished balcony.
 The hotel features a rooftop terrace with views of the Ria Formosa and the city of Faro.

 Stay Hotel Faro Centro

-Stay Hotel Faro Centro provides comfortable and modern stay in the center of Faro, only a short walk to Rua Santo António and not that far from Cathedral.
+Stay Hotel Faro Centro provides a comfortable and modern stay in the center of Faro, only a short walk to Rua Santo António and not that far from Cathedral.
 The rooms feature simple furniture, tile floors and typical regional decor.
 The hotel has a terrace and a bar where it offers you rich buffet-style breakfast.

 The Guest House Sao Filipe